cocos/cocos-engine/EngineErrorMap.md

 ### 14100

 Pool.destroy no longer take a function as parameter, Please specify destruct function in the construction of Pool instead

+### 14200

+Batcher2D.commitComp could not be used for components without render data, please use commitPlainComp instead